-Stranded Sudanese NHS doctor given seat on evacuation flight
+Sudanese NHS doctor finally allowed to return to UK

 While Dr Babiker said he felt "much better" now that he knew he was able to leave, he said the "risk" his family and friends are in has left him unable to sleep.

-For almost two weeks, rival factions within the Sudanese military have fought for control, destroying large sections of the capital Khartoum in the process and killing hundreds of civilians.
+The registrar - who has worked in Manchester for four years - was back in Sudan visiting family for Eid when violence broke out almost two weeks ago.
+Rival factions within the Sudanese military are battling for control, destroying large sections of the capital Khartoum in the process and killing hundreds of civilians.

+A three-day ceasefire, which was due to end on Thursday night, has been extended for another 72-hours, allowing more time for evacuation flights to leave the country and people to try and make their way to safety.

+Despite this, doctors in the country say 74 people have been killed this week in the western Darfur region, and there have been reports that fighters have burnt markets, warehouses and banks in the city of El Geneina.
+There have also been reports of fighting between the army and rival paramilitary group - the Rapid Support Force (RSF) - in the capital.

-While Dr Babiker has now been allowed a seat on an evacuation flight, it is not currently clear if there has been an explicit change in government policy.
+While Dr Babiker has now been allowed a seat on an evacuation flight, it is not currently clear if there has been an explicit change in UK government policy.

 Dr Babiker said he felt there was a definite difference in approach and he hoped that the UK government would rethink its policy on visas, especially when it comes to skilled workers, something he said which "needs to be re-evaluated".